 Geetesh: James, in your opinion how is Presentation Management strategic to enterprise communication?

 Long ago, companies realized the value of TV advertising.
 If you hire a great director and a Hollywood actor and go to an exotic location to make a commercial that airs during the Superbowl, business will boom.
 This TV ad process delivers powerful messaging and ultimately sales.
-The same process driven strategy is used for radio, billboard, the Web, social, and so on.
+The same process-driven strategy is used for radio, billboards, the Web, social, and so on.
 Each has become its’ own category of strategic corporate communication and each delivers communication value to the enterprise.

-The creation is only one stage of presentation workflow.
-Other elements are re-using, updating, sharing, broadcasting, auditing and the final and highest profile …. presenting.
+The creation is only one stage of the presentation workflow.
+Other elements are re-using, updating, sharing, broadcasting, auditing, and the final and highest-profile …. presenting.

 Presentation Workflow Strategy

 Without a presentation management strategy, a user creates a presentation with 20 slides the day before a meeting.
 That’s it.
 He’s committed to those slides and he gives his presentation.
 And then in the middle of the meeting, somewhere around slide #9, the client asks a question off-topic and not included in his deck.
 A solid presentation management strategy calls for interactivity, so users are productive during meetings.
 The user can reference the slide library, quick search, and visual will let that user find slides and files about that question and can then project on-demand, answering the question in real-time.
 The presentation follows the conversation.
 The user looks smarter, the information from the library is accurate and branded and the customer gets the information he wanted.
 Everyone wins.

 Geetesh: How can Shufflrr help achieve the goal of elevating presentations to a higher level in the communications ecosystem?